-This article was published at SavvySME.
+This article was originally published at SavvySME.

 Many employers are not aware that roughly 80% of employees in Australia are covered by a Modern Award.
 The ones that do know often say that they pay above the Award.
 When I ask them which Award they’re paying above, they usually say that they have no idea!
 One of the important things to understand about Awards is that they specify a lot more than just the minimum hourly rate.
 They specify the other conditions such as loadings, allowances, overtime, the frequency of payment, (such as weekly, fortnightly or monthly), termination, the threshold from which superannuation is payable, your choice of default superannuation funds and standard hours of work.
 Awards fall into two broad categories – industry Awards and occupation Awards.
 You first need to establish whether the work that your employees perform is covered by an industry Award.
 If not, then an occupation Award may apply.
 It is also possible for different staff to be covered by different Awards in the same company.
 You can call Fair Work Australia to get help establishing which Awards apply to your staff.

 After you’ve established which Award(s) apply to your employees, it’s a really good idea to have written employment agreements.
 It’s easy to underpay your staff without one.
 For example, paying an employee $30/hour when the Award might state a minimum rate of $20/hour plus loadings and allowances without having an employment agreement in place will mean that the employer is underpaying the employee.
 The employment agreement needs to state that the hourly rate is in full satisfaction of any other entitlements.
 In addition, having a written agreement in place means that the employer covers themselves in other areas such as expenses and deductions, employee conduct, confidentiality, conflicts of interest, intellectual property, employer property and termination.

 3. Compliance with Workers’ Compensation Insurance and Payroll Tax